joeblankenship1/frontend_portfolio/README.md

 # Front-End Development Portfolio

-This is a portfolio page for my front-end development projects.
+A portfolio page for my front-end development projects.

+This started out as my project area for the [NewMapsPlus](https://newmapsplus.uky.edu/) Program (which I highly recommend checking out).

 Bootstrap template hacked by @rgdonohue and I.